cod3licious/evolvemb/README.md

 ### Exploring Diachronic Embeddings

-The following steps need to be executed to explore diachronic embeddings created from your own dataset in a local dash web app with interactive graphics.
+The following steps need to be executed to explore diachronic embeddings created from your own dataset in a local dash web app with interactive graphics (see [screencast](https://youtu.be/ltF67J-la7I) for a demonstration).
 See `data/nytimes_dataset_excerpt.txt` for a preview of how the full `nytimes_dataset.txt` file used in the examples looks like.

 1. [Optional (but advised)] **Fine-tune Transformer Model**: especially if your data is very different from any of the available pre-trained HuggingFace models, consider fine-tuning a related model checkpoint on your dataset.
 The `finetune_huggingface.ipynb` notebook contains code for how we did this on our NYTimes dataset.